 - 1. Take all reasonable steps to protect students, staff and visitors to the school from unsafe or unhealthy conditions. - 2.
-Comply with the provisions of the Health and Safety In Employment Act 2015. - 3.
-Comply with all statutory obligations and provisions outlined in the Vulnerable Children's Act [2014] and Oranga Tamariki Act [1989].

-4. Advise the Board Presiding Member of any situations of significant risk to students, staff or visitors as soon as possible.
+Comply with the provisions of the Health and Safety at Work Act 2015. - 3.
+Comply with all statutory obligations and provisions outlined in the Children's Act 2014 and Oranga Tamariki Act 1989. - 4.
+Advise the Presiding Member of any situations of significant risk to students, staff or visitors as soon as possible.